vmware-archive/hillview/docs/userManual.md

 * database: The database/keyspace to load data from.

 * table: The table to load data from.

+* snapshot name: The target snapshot to load.

 * user: The name of the user connecting to the database.